10 Best Adventures of 1926

 March 15, 2016

-Ninety years ago, the following 10 adventures — plucked from my Best Twenties Adventure list — were first serialized or published in book form.
+Ninety years ago, the following 10 adventures — selected from my Best Twenties Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 In no particular order…